 - Have a serious and incurable illness, disease or disability.

 - Be in an advanced state of decline that cannot be reversed.

 - Be suffering unbearably from the illness, disease, disability or state of decline.

-- Be aware of all other options, including palliative care.
+of all other options, including palliative care.

 - Be assessed independently/separately by two medical doctors or nurse practitioners.